mephistolie/compost/README.md

 </div>

 Compost is a kit of utility functions for Jetpack Compose that aim to speed up writing of common or simple things.
-It also depends on some other Compose libraries that follow a concept.

 ## Modules